 We carry out road resurfacing in Suffolk to maintain the public highway.

-This improves the long-term condition of roads, and means we don't have to spend as much time on smaller repairs, e.g. filling in potholes.
+This improves the long term condition of roads, and means we don't have to spend as much time on smaller repairs, such as filling in potholes.

 How road resurfacing may affect you

 Advance notice boards will be displayed on site showing the date(s) of proposed works.

 - before the start time of the works parked vehicles should be removed from the road